 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This medication may also be used to control and prevent symptoms (wheezing and shortness of breath) caused by ongoing lung disease (such as COPD).
+This medication may also be used to control and prevent symptoms (wheezing and shortness of breath) caused by ongoing lung disease (chronic obstructive pulmonary disease-COPD, which includes chronic bronchitis and emphysema).

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using this medication and each time you get a refill.
 Read the patient instructions for directions on how to use this inhaler properly.
 If you have any questions, ask your doctor or pharmacist.